Emotional reasoning

 Emotional reasoning is a cognitive process by which an individual concludes that their emotional reaction proves something is true, despite contrary empirical evidence.
 Emotional reasoning creates an 'emotional truth', which may be in direct conflict with the inverse 'perceptional truth'.
 It can create feelings of anxiety, fear, and apprehension in existing stressful situations, and as such, is often associated with or triggered by panic disorder or anxiety disorder.
 For example, even though a spouse has shown only devotion, a person using emotional reasoning might conclude, "I know my spouse is being unfaithful because I feel jealous."

 This process amplifies the effects of other cognitive distortions.
 For example, a student may feel insecure about their understanding of test material even though they are capable of answering the questions.
 If said student acts on their insecurity about failing the test, they might make the assumption that they misunderstand the material and therefore may guess answers randomly, causing their own failure in a self-fulfilling prophecy.

 Emotional reasoning is related to other similar concepts, such as: motivated reasoning, a type of reasoning wherein individuals reach conclusions from bias instead of empirical motivations; emotional intelligence, which relates to the ways in which individuals use their emotions to understand situations or the information and reach conclusions; and cognitive distortion or cognitive deficiency, wherein individuals misinterpret situations or make decisions without considering a range of consequences.

 Origin

 Emotional reasoning, as a concept, was first introduced by psychiatrist Aaron Beck.
 It was included as a part of Beck's broader research topic: cognitive distortions and depression.
 To counteract cognitive distortions, Beck developed a type of therapy formally known as cognitive therapy, which became associated with cognitive-behavioral therapy.

 Emotional reasoning had been attributed to automatic thinking, but Beck believed that it stemmed from negative thoughts that were uncontrollable and happened without effort.
 This reasoning has been commonly accepted over the years.
 Most recently, a new explanation states that an "activating agent" or sensory trigger from the environment increases emotional arousal.
 With this increase in arousal, certain areas of the brain are inhibited.
 The combination of an increase in emotional arousal and the inhibition of parts of the brain leads to emotional reasoning.

+Examples

+The following are simple examples of emotional reasoning.